kmate/forvo-lingo/README.md

 # ![logo](/icon48.png) forvo-lingo

 Integration of [Forvo](http://forvo.com) pronunciation dictionary into [Duolingo](http://duolingo.com).
 A truly untested and undocumented extension for the newest Chrome browsers.
-(B)eat if you can! :cake:

 ## Usage